+Flight compensation depends on whether or not the airline is at fault for the cancellation.
 In this case, you would not be entitled to compensation as the cancellations are caused by heavy fog and therefore out of the airline's control - airlines don't have to pay if there have been 'extraordinary circumstances' that were outside their control.
-However, you should still be offered the following after a cancellation.
+However, you should still be offered a refund or another flight to your destination following the cancellation.

 What are these extraordinary circumstances?

 According to the Civil Aviation Authority, they include: bad weather; political instability; security risks; unexpected flight safety complications; strikes; and air traffic management decisions.